xDarkicex/zephyr/README.md

 - [Odin compiler](https://odin-lang.org/docs/install/) (for building from source)
 - libgit2 (required for git-based module management)
+- OpenSSL (required for security scanning and module signing)
-- pkg-config (recommended for auto-detection of libgit2)
+- pkg-config (recommended for auto-detection of dependencies)
 - libmagic (optional, improves binary detection in security scans)
 - ZSH shell
 - macOS or Linux